bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 ## Requirements

-1. Team Members: @joshrutkowski (me), @DavidWrightOS (David), @sal562 (Sal)
+1. Team Members: `@joshrutkowski (me), @DavidWrightOS (David), @sal562 (Sal)`
-2. App Name: Hydrate
+2. App Name: `Hydrate`
-3. App Description:

-Hydrate is a beverage intake tracker.
+3. App Description: `Hydrate is a beverage intake tracker.
 Users can track exactly how much water they consume throughout the day and add customized settings for different measurements (cups, oz, ml) and types of beverages (water, alcohol, tea, soda, etc).
-Users are reminded throughout the day to drink and log the data.
+Users are reminded throughout the day to drink and log the data.`

 4. Your #1 Customer (Who would use your app?
 Why now?)

  People concerned about how much water they are drinking.

-5. Github code repository: To do
+5. Github code repository: `TBD`
-6. Github Project/Trello Board: To do
+6. Github Project/Trello Board: `TBD`
-7. Create a Slack DM Group with your partner, TL, and Instructor and say "hi!"
+7. Create a Slack DM Group with your partner, TL, and Instructor and say "hi!":

 ## Part 1: Brainstorming